 Being voiceless at one point in my life, it is almost like a moral responsibility to use this newly gained voice to advocate for those who are still voiceless.
 Advocacy to me is using my voice to make the voice of the voiceless heard.
 I see advocacy as the forerunner and/or the engine behind some of the great laws with huge impacts on millions of lives and nature.
 It is advocacy that often helps develop and set the norm before the majority accepts it, often by refusing to accept the existing norm in a forceful way (if need be).

 Second, activists’ experiences turned their sense of responsibility into an acute awareness of their positionality as a diaspora group.
 By becoming involved in activism, the activists learned about their subject-positions within existing power relations in Canada and abroad.
 They learned about the forces underlying the issues they are campaigning on and the nature of the opposition they face (locally and internationally).
-They critically questioned the forces of domination in which they are implicated, in order to envision more progressive forms of social relations for their community.
-For example, they discuss Islamophobia in Canada, the reticence of the international community in intervening, and other geopolitical factors that undergird the possible options for accountability and justice.
+They critically questioned the forces of domination in which they are implicated to envision more progressive forms of social relations for their community.
+For example, they discuss Islamophobia in Canada, the international community’s reticence in intervening, and other geopolitical factors that undergird the possible options for accountability and justice.

 Third, the activists commented on the importance of their own voices, sharing their beliefs that those who have experienced genocide, statelessness, and migration have a keen sense of what a resolution to the refugee crisis and genocide should entail.
-They underlined that Rohingya people are often not considered to be decision-makers and are not called upon to speak to potential interventions, policy options, and other actions affecting their community.
-Thus, they point out that Rohingyas’ resolve to self-represent in the diaspora is a critical driver of the movement in Canada.
+They underlined that Rohingya people are often not considered decision-makers and are not called upon to speak to potential interventions, policy options, and other actions affecting their community.
+Thus, they point out that Rohingyas’ resolve to self-represent in the diaspora is a critical viewpoint that undergirds Canada’s movement.

 The Political Vision of the Movement

-Beyond the ethos of the movement, the political vision is another aspect of the knowledge-practices of collective self.
+Beyond the movement’s ethos, the political vision is another aspect of the knowledge-practices of collective self.
 The political vision of the movement in Canada is a bit more specific than the ethos, as it presents the ultimate goal of the movement.
-In this case, it encompasses bringing increased recognition of the situation to Canadians, in order to eventually reinstate Rohingyas’ citizenship in their homeland.
-For the activists, restoring missing rights and citizenship of those remaining in Myanmar are critical.
+In this case, the vision encompasses bringing increased recognition of the situation to Canadians to reinstate Rohingyas’ citizenship in their homeland.
+For the activists, restoring the missing rights and citizenship of those remaining in Myanmar are critical.
 Without rights and citizenship, Rohingyas cannot return home with safety, security, and dignity.

 Border of Bangladesh and Myanmar,